 4. Keep Yourself Grounded

 Take a few moments each day to focus your five senses on the immediate moment.
-Push out any negativity tied to substance abuse, anxieties, or other things that are unhealthy.
+Push out any negativity tied to substance use, anxieties, or other things that are unhealthy.
 The 5-4-3-2-1 relapse prevention technique starts with you taking some deep breaths, then focusing on:

 - Seeing five things